 Are there any green teas that can help with my allergies?

-Green tea and health benefits fit like hand and glove.
-There’s much to learn but let’s start with some basics.
-Benifuuki tea, translated as "red riches and honor” is a lesser-known tea however, the benefits are telling: This particular tea assists with allergies, hay fever, and eczema.
-It contains the highest amount of catechins amongst green teas.
-Catechins are a great antioxidant and anti-inflammatory, they may also assist with brain and heart health as well as weight loss (1).
+Green tea and its health benefits fit like a glove.
+There’s much to learn, but let’s start with some basics.
+Benifuuki tea, translated as "red riches and honor," is a lesser-known tea; however, the benefits are telling: This particular tea assists with allergies, hay fever, and eczema.
+It contains the highest amount of catechins among green teas.
+Catechins are a great antioxidant and anti-inflammatory; they may also assist with brain and heart health as well as weight loss.
 Let’s not forget that the great benefit of green tea generally is that there are many healthy options.
-There’s a level of comfort knowing that love for green tea accompanies health benefits.
-Click here to buy Benifuki tea
+There’s a level of comfort knowing that love for green tea comes with health benefits.
+Click here to buy Benifuki tea.

-Another great and popular tea fused with cooking and baking is Hojicha: Ice cream and popcorn are notable examples but don’t be too surprised to see it elsewhere.
-Being a roasted tea, it has a stronger and smokier flavor than most teas but Hojicha popcorn is tough to beat.
-Click here to buy Hojicha
+Another great and popular tea fused with cooking and baking is Hojicha.
+Ice cream and popcorn are notable examples, but don’t be too surprised to see them elsewhere.
+Being a roasted tea, it has a stronger and smokier flavor than most teas, but Hojicha popcorn is tough to beat.
+Click here to buy Hojicha.

 I want the highest grade of tea, what are my options?

 There are different grades and "levels" of Japanese green tea.
 Of course, some are cheaper than others.
 For some, the idea of having the best is appealing.
-If you know the world of Japanese green tea, Gyokuro is generally sought as a premium tea.
-We also offer Issaku premium.
-This particular tea is a premium sencha having won the label "Global Tea Champion" in 2017 and 2019.
+If you know the world of Japanese green tea, Gyokuro is generally sought after as a premium tea.
+We also offer Issaku Premium.
+This particular tea is a premium sencha, having won the label "Global Tea Champion" in 2017 and 2019.

 How to tell if Japanese green tea is good quality or not?

-This is a question we often get asked when people are selecting which tea is good for me, so I wrote an entire article dedicated about how to tell if the quality of the tea is good or not.
-Please click here or image below to read the article.
+This is a question we often get asked when people are selecting which tea is good for them, so I wrote an entire article dedicated to how to tell if the quality of the tea is good or not.
+Please click here or the image below to read the article.